Birch101/angular-14-demo-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+REST API

+Simple REST API returning film data from a Sqlite database.
+Entity Framework has been used in the code first style to generate the database.

+To create and run Entity Framework migration, run the following commands:

+- Add-Migration InitialCreate
+- Update-Database